Skip to Content

 The best way to encourage flowering is to provide enough light, don’t overwater, and be patient.
 You’ll likely have to take good care of your plant for a few years before it flowers.
 You can also consider fertilizing your plant in the spring and summer.

 Keep in mind that when the plant flowers, you should NEVER remove the peduncle (the little nub the flower emerges from) from the plant.
-Just pick off the little petals as they die off.
+Just pick off the little “petals” as they die off.
 The plant will re-bloom from the same spot in the future if you leave the peduncle on.
+For more on hoya flowering, see my guide for How to Get a Hoya to Bloom!

-collage of plants that says hoya rope plant care
+collage of plants that says all about growing hoya rope plants

 1. Magali Urrutia says: